lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The first report after migration is correct by construction:

-- `principalClBalance` includes the migrated pending balance
+- `principalClBalance` includes the migrated transient stake via `depositedSinceLastReport`
 - New deposits after migration are visible to the oracle in `clPendingBalance`
 - Old transient stake is not counted as rewards